New Orleans: French–Spanish colonial era

 La Nouvelle-Orléans (New Orleans) was founded in the spring of 1718 by the French Mississippi Company under Jean-Baptiste Le Moyne de Bienville, on land traditionally inhabited by the Chitimacha people.
 The city was named for Philippe II, Duke of Orléans, then-regent of the Kingdom of France whose title derived from the French city of Orléans.
 As a colony, French Louisiana faced conflict with Native American tribes navigating rival European powers.
 In 1729, the Natchez revolt erupted with an attack on Fort Rosalie, resulting in the deaths of over 200 French colonists.
 Governor Étienne Perier launched a retaliatory campaign that effectively destroyed the Natchez people, but it soured relations between France and the territory's Native Americans leading directly into the Chickasaw Wars of the 1730s.

-Native resistance continued into the 1740s under governor Pierre de Rigaud, marquis de Vaudreuil-Cavagnial, as tribes like the Chickasaw and Choctaw leveraged competing colonial interests.
+Native resistance continued into the 1740s under governor Pierre de Rigaud, marquis de Vaudreuil-Cavagnial, as tribes including the Chickasaw and Choctaw leveraged competing colonial interests.
 Raids intensified as French economic instability weakened colonial defenses, with some Chickasaw attacks reaching as far south as Baton Rouge.
 Meanwhile, labor shortages led the French colonists to turn to the Atlantic slave trade.
 By the early 1720s, enslaved Africans were arriving in significant numbers, and in 1724, the Code Noir formalized harsh laws governing their lives.
-A distinct Afro-Creole culture began to develop, blending African traditions with Catholicism and French language, giving rise to practices like Louisiana Voodoo and the Louisiana Creole language.
+A distinct Afro-Creole culture began to develop, blending African traditions with Catholicism and French language, giving rise to practices such as Louisiana Voodoo and the Louisiana Creole language.